History of the Program

 The ESTEEM Graduate Program is in the University's Graduate School which was established in 1918 and encompasses 48 master’s and 26 doctoral degree programs in and among 30 University departments and institutes.
 The University is organized into four undergraduate colleges — Arts and Letters, Science, Engineering, and the Mendoza College of Business — as well as the School of Architecture, the Law School, and the Graduate School.
 The University houses 14 major research institutes, two dozen centers and special programs, and the University Library system.

 Notre Dame's Master's Program in Entrepreneurship, Technology, & Innovation (ESTEEM) was founded in 2009 as the first multi-disciplinary graduate program at the University.
-It was developed through collaboration of the College of Science, the College of Engineering, and the Mendoza College of Business.
+ESTEEM is an acronym, standing for the Engineering, Science & Technology Entrepreneurship Excellence Master's Program.
+The Program was developed through a collaboration of the College of Science, the College of Engineering, and the Mendoza College of Business.

 As of mid-2017, the ESTEEM Graduate Program, led by Assistant Provost and ESTEEM's Executive Director David Murphy, operates within the University's IDEA Center which is under the direction of Bryan Ritchie, Vice President and Associate Provost for Innovation.